noirello/bonsai/docs/api.rst

 .. method:: LDAPConnection.whoami()

-   This method can use to obtain authorization identity.
+   This method can be used to obtain authorization identity.

 .. seealso::
     RFC about the LDAP Who am I extended operation `RFC4532`_.